Drum Circles For Kids - Drumming With Children

 to read some more about my approach to drum circles, please consider picking up my book, ďA Practical Guide To Hand

-thanks in advance for helping an independent musician.
+thanks in advance for helping out an independent musician.
 The proceeds help me with drum repairs, and doing

 work in our community.
-It helps out the most, if you purchase direct from me here at my website.
+It helps out the most, if you purchase items direct from me here at my website.

 My 300 page book, "A Practical Guide To Hand Drumming And Drum Circles" is $8. on Kindle

 Here's the Kindle link at Amazon.com

 H5>Check out the main page with my 2 hour DVD of 101 Drum Circle Rhythms for $15 including shipping.

 A Free drum circle CD is included.
 Please visit the main page, for more information.